Heart attack symptoms: men vs. women

 February is Heart Month!
 Did you know that heart attack symptoms vary between men and women?

-• Pain or discomfort in the jaw, neck or back
+• Pain or discomfort in the jaw, neck or back.

-• Pain or discomfort in arms or shoulder
+• Pain or discomfort in one or both arms or shoulders.

-• Shortness of breath, with or without chest discomfort
+• Shortness of breath, with our without chest discomfort.

-• Nausea or vomiting
+• Nausea

 Many times women misdiagnose the symptoms of a heart attack because they don’t think they are at risk and attribute them to less severe conditions like heartburn or signs of menopause.